gs1/GS1_DigitalLink_Resolver_CE/README.md

 named SQL tables into which data is uploaded.
 A validation procvess is then kicked off which, if successful for each entry, copies the data into the non _prevalid suffix SQL tables.

-To install this new update, use the 'docker-compose build' and 'docker-compose run -d' commands over the top of your existing installation, then run the SQL create script as documented in Fast Start step 7 below.
+To install this new update, make sure all your data is backed up(!), then use the 'docker-compose build' and 'docker-compose run -d' commands over the top of your existing installation, then run the SQL create script as documented in Fast Start step 7 below.
 This will create a SQL database called "gs1-resolver-ce-v2-1-db" alongside your existing SQL database "gs1-resolver-ce-v2-db" with the updated structure.
 The containers point to the new SQL database but the
 Mongo database is unchanged and will continue serving existing data.
 You will have an extra step of copying data